Zappleberry/dotfiles/README.md

 ## spacemacs

 My spacemacs config.
-Build spacemacs with minimal install and ivy, only modifications are the font (Hack) and the theme (Badwolf).
+Build spacemacs with minimal install and ivy, only modifications are the font (Hack) and the theme (Tomorrow).

+## .emacs.d.bak

+My emacs configurations.
+Trying to switch back to normal emacs + evil as spacemacs is about twice as heavy.
+That or possibly starting emacs as a daemon on login.
+Maybe both.

 ## Xdefaults